dindinet/kaldi-hugo-cms/site/content/massages/_index.md

     alt: Coffee beans
     image: ''
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: David Keith
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I tried a Thai Yoga Massage, I was amazed by the results.
+      Afterwards I felt light and elated and the aches and pains that I normally suffer from were much reduced.
+They did come back but that is probably the signal to book another massage.
-  - author: Philipp Trommler
+  - author: Gill Daniels
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      I had never heard of Thai Yoga Massage until a friend recomended it for my knee pain.
+I have had one massage session and my knee felt stronger.
+My practitioner told me that once my body was accustomed to stretching I would be able to do more with confidence.
 full_image: /img/warmsmear-neck-removed.jpg
 pricing:
   heading: Monthly subscriptions